 From now on, when you start the program, you can click the Profiles button and select the profile you just created.
 All the configuration information will be recalled and you will then be prompted for your UH password.

 You can create many different profiles, each of which could have different combination of host name, user name, fonts, keyboard layouts, colors, etc.

 Both the Shell Client and the File Transfer Client use Host profiles.
 These instructions also apply to both programs.
-You go through the same steps for each: connecting to the remote Host, creating a profile with a Host name and a user name, save the profile, etc. The File Transfer Client will be covered more in detail later in this document.
+You go through the same steps for each: connecting to the remote Host, creating a profile with a Host name and a user name, save the profile, etc.

 The Secure Shell window has a toolbar with several buttons.
 If you are not certain what a button does, move the mouse over the button for a few seconds and a short description of the button will appear.
 It is good practice to familiarize yourself with the different functions of the program.